mailund/cli/README.md

 A valid string: Foo
 ```

-but set a validator, and it will complain
+but set a validator, and it will complain if the string doesn't satisfy the validation method:

 ```sh
 validate -l Foo